rdfn/Redefine/docs/js/async-components.md

 });
 ```

-This feature is built into the boilerplate using React's `lazy` and `Suspense` features.
+This feature is built into the redefine using React's `lazy` and `Suspense` features.

 If you need server-side rendering or are looking for more complex behaviors such as prefetching, loading multiple components in parallel, handling loading errors and more, we recommend  [loadable-components](https://github.com/smooth-code/loadable-components).